kairosProject/ApiLoader/README.md

  * load a specific item
  * load a set of items

-To rely upon ApiController library, the ApiLoader will define it as a dependency.
+To rely upon the ApiController library, the ApiLoader will define it as a dependency.
 Then it became possible to integrate the event dispatching logic.
 This logic will allow the developers to attach some query building extension.
 These extensions will work with a query building event instead of the top ApiController level ProcessEvent.

 As the original event contains references to request, possibly needed by extensions, the new one will offer access to it.